Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

 More details coming soon!

-Provisional date of **Sunday 26th September** for this year's event - we should be in a position to confirm this soon, with more details to follow when entries open.
+A provisional date of **Sunday 26th September** has been set for this year's event.
+We expect to be in a position to open entries in July, and provide further details of the race formats.

 Previous Routes (2021 course TBC):